-- York Region Public Health Screening Tool (Click on "Check for Symptoms Daily")
+- COVID-19 School Screening Tool (Click on "Health and Safety Measures" and "Check for Symptoms Daily")

 Letters to Families

 Yesterday, we sent you a message regarding the notice from CUPE regarding province-wide strike action of full withdrawal of services beginning on Monday, November 21, 2022.
 As a reminder, if a settlement is not reached and the strike proceeds, schools will be closed to students beginning on November 21, 2022, until the strike action concludes.

 If the strike action proceeds, synchronous (live) learning will begin on Monday, November 21, 2022.
 We appreciate that some children may require technology and may not be able to participate on the first day.
 Please contact your child’s school if you need support.
 Your child’s teacher will communicate with their class regarding learning for the potential closure.

 Letter from York Region Public Health

 York Region Public Health has issued an important message for families regarding masking and other measures families can take to prevent the spread of COVID-19, RSV and influenza.